 Roughly translated as ‘The Tree-Lined Walkway’, La Promenade Plantée (also known as Coulée Verte) is a 2.9 mile (4.7 km) long elevated green space, built atop an abandoned railway line.
 Discover a quiet and peaceful retreat from the city centre - a great place for a walk and a picnic.
 Not only does the Promenade have beautiful gardens, but it’s also a great viewing platform to see the rooftops of Paris.
 Underneath the promenade, the viaduct is full of gorgeous boutiques.

-If you’re game for some exercise then the hike up the aptly named Butte Chaumont (butte is French for mound/hill).
+If you’re game for some exercise, then hike up the aptly named Butte Chaumont (butte is French for mound/hill).
 The reward is unobstructed views over Paris from a completely different perspective.
 Throughout the park there are waterfalls, bridges and a stunning array of trees and plants.
 But the most famous feature is the Temple de la Sibylle, a miniature version of the ancient Roman Temple of Vesta in Tivoli, Italy.
+This is a great way to take in the Paris sights.

 The Seine banks

-Surprisingly the only UNESCO listed site in Paris.
 Here you can see many of the city’s greatest architecture and landmarks.
-On the right bank, you can find the Louvre and the jardin des Tuileries, place de la Concorde, Grand Palais, the Petit Palais and the Palais de Chaillot.
+On the right bank, you can find the Louvre and the Jardin des Tuileries, place de la Concorde, Grand Palais, the Petit Palais and the Palais de Chaillot.
 On the left bank, explore the rue Saint-Jacques, the Palais de l'Institut de France, the Palais Bourbon, the Invalides, the Ecole Militaire and the Eiffel Tower.
 It’s a great place for a gentle stroll and an idyllic location to watch the world go by.

 Père Lachaise Cemetery